dcorns/bash_scripts/README.md

 ########### Additional Scripts ###########

-These scripts are intended to be useful on any distro and in some case on both linux and mac.
+These scripts are intended to be useful on any distro and in most cases on both linux and mac.

 extraGitinit.sh--This will initialize a local git, create an MIT License file and a blank README.md, create a matching repository on github and a remote to push and pull with.
 It also adds a testing branch to the local git.
 You must first alter lines 37 and 39 to by replacing <YourGitHubSite> with your git hub site and <YourGitHubUserName> with your git hub user name.
-After doing that I would suggest setting up a symbolic link to it as it will prove quite useful if you are doing alot of projects.
+After doing that I would suggest setting up a symbolic link to it as it will prove quite useful if you are doing a lot of projects.

+lnpm--This, when completed will solve the problem of have node_modules installed in every directory in which you have a node project.
+It will allow node modules to be read from a centralized directory on the file system and when a particular package does not exist it will download the package to the centralized directory for continued use.
+No more downloading packages everytime you start a new node project and no longer have node packages spread out all over your hard drive

 ############################ Additional Information ##############################
 Check back for more bash scripts as I will be adding them as I discover new ways to use them to help make me a more productive developer.